taichi-dev/taichi/docs/rfcs/20220413-aot-for-all-snode.md

 3. Fields data are not managed by the users.

     Because fields are global, the Taichi runtime have to create and manage them.
-By allowing the fields to be local and decoupled from the kernels, users can manage the memory resources for these fields.
+By localizing the fields, decoupling them from Taichi kernels, users can manage the memory resources for these fields.

 # Goals